ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-11-10-social-networks-as-a-promotional-tool-our-experience-of-blog-promotion.md

 **Tell a story**

 Once you've come up with ideas of what might be useful to your audience, think of how you will represent this material to them.
 A simple list of tips might be not enough.
 People want the content to be interesting, entertaining and related to real life.
-So, a good idea would be to tell your audience what's happening “behind the scenes”, for example:
+So, a good idea would be to tell your audience what's happening "behind the scenes", for example:

 - how you've come up with your product vision (was it a series of brainstorming sessions, or did the idea just come to you suddenly);
 - what challenges you've faced and which of them have been completely unexpected;
 - what tools you have used, what you like/dislike about them;
 - and so on.
     It's even better when it is combined with the visuals – like pics from the actual process of creating your product, prototypes compared to the final result (before and after), etc.**Engage your audience**Don't turn your postings into a monologue – encourage a dialogue instead!
 So, don't just drop links.
-In our publications, for example, we ask questions like “What solution do you have…?” and drive people to comment on our posts.
+In our publications, for example, we ask questions like "What solution do you have…?" and drive people to comment on our posts.

     [![2015-07-24_1457](/static/img/2015/11/2015-07-24_1457-300x88.png)](/static/img/2015/11/2015-07-24_1457.png)